The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Sharp interfaces: medium with a non-trivial pinning interval at every direction

-is a local supersolution in $\cup_{e \in I} U_e$. \end{lemma} The idea of the condition in \lref{edgepatch} is simply that a collection of supersolutions on several overlapping domains can be patched together by locally taking the minimum as long as each supersolution is not the minimal supersolution at any point of the boundary of its own domain (which is in the closure of one of the other domains). \begin{proof} Call $(S_*,U_*) = \textup{edge.join}((S_e,U_e)_{e \in I})$.
-We just need to check, for any interior point $x_0 \in U_*$ there is a neighborhood $N(x_0)$ in which $S_*$ is a minimum only of $S_e$ for which $N \subset U_e$ .
-In that case $S_*$ is a minimum of supersolutions in $N(x_0)$ and so it is a supersolution in $N(x_0)$.
-More precisely, for a sufficiently small neighborhood $N$ of $x_0$, we claim
+The idea of the condition in \lref{edgepatch} is simply that a collection of supersolutions on several overlapping domains can be patched together by locally taking the minimum as long as each supersolution is not the minimal supersolution at any point of the boundary of its own domain (which is in the closure of one of the other domains). \begin{proof} Call $(S_*,U_*) = \textup{patch}((S_e,U_e)_{e \in I})$.
+We just need to check, for any interior point $x_0 \in U_*$ there is a neighborhood $N(x_0)$ in which $S_*$ is an intersection only of $S_e$ for which $N(x_{0}) \subset U_e$ .
+In that case, $-\chi_{S_{*}}$ is a minimum of supersolutions in $N(x_0)$ and so it is a supersolution in $N(x_0)$.
+More precisely, for a sufficiently small neighborhood $N(x_{0})$ of $x_0$, we claim

 This is immediate unless $x_0 \in \partial U_{e}$ for some $e$.